pantheon-systems/documentation/source/_docs/guides/getting-started/02-user-dashboard.md

       <script src="//fast.wistia.com/embed/medias/hzsntt6bi2.jsonp" async></script><script src="//fast.wistia.com/assets/external/E-v1.js" async></script><div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><div class="wistia_embed wistia_async_hzsntt6bi2 videoFoam=true" style="height:100%;width:100%">&nbsp;</div></div></div>
     <hr>
     <div markdown="1">
-    - **Sites:** Add a new site, view sites you're a team member of, and check how many free sites you have remaining.
+    - **<span class="glyphicons glyphicons-more-windows" aria-hidden="true"></span> Sites:** Add a new site, view sites you're a team member of, and check how many free sites you have remaining.
 Return to this page by clicking the Pantheon logo.

      - **Create New Site:** Start the process of creating a new site on Pantheon.
 Once created, it will appear under the Sites tab.

      - **Migrate Existing Site:** Start a guided migration to add a site.
 If you’re importing a site from your local environment, follow our [manual migration process](/docs/migrate-manual).

-    - **Organizations:** If you belong to an organization, you’ll see it listed here.
+    - **<span class="glyphicons glyphicons-group" aria-hidden="true"></span> Organizations:** If you belong to an organization, you’ll see it listed here.
 Click it to link to the organization's dashboard.

-    - **Support:** View details of an open support request or create a new support request.
+    - **<span class="glyphicons glyphicons-flag" aria-hidden="true"></span> Support:** View details of an open support request or create a new support request.
 Our chat-based support is available 24-hours a day.

-    - **Account:** Update and manage your personal account information.
+    - **<span class="glyphicons glyphicons-cogwheel" aria-hidden="true"></span> Account:** Update and manage your personal account information.
 Use the options in the left-hand navigation menu:

      - **Profile:** Update your user profile information, or connect your Google account to Pantheon.